-FVOCI debt instruments are subsequently measured at fair value with gains and losses arising due to changes inIFRS 9.5.7.10-11fair value recognised in OCI.
-Interest income and foreign exchange gains and losses are recognised in profit or lossin the same manner as for financial assets measured at amortised cost as explained in Note 7.2.2.The ECL calculation for debt instruments at FVOCI is explained in Note 7.15.3.Where the Bank holds more thanone investment in the same security, they are deemed to be disposed of on a first-in first-out basis.
-Onderecognition, cumulative gains or losses previously recognised in OCI are reclassified from OCI to profit or loss.
+FVOCI debt instruments are subsequently measured at fair value with gains and losses arising due to changes in fair value recognised in OCI.
+Interest income and foreign exchange gains and losses are recognised in profit or loss in the same manner as for financial assets measured at amortised cost as explained in Note 7.2.2.IFRS 9.5.7.10-11The ECL calculation for debt instruments at FVOCI is explained in Note 7.15.4.
+Where the Bank holds more than one investment in the same security, they are deemed to be disposed of on a first-in first-out basis.
+On derecognition, cumulative gains or losses previously recognised in OCI are reclassified from OCI to profit or loss.